nov62003/add-CSS-JS-plugin/README.md

-# OJS Plugin: Easily add CSS Stylesheets / JS Files to head
+# OJS Plugin: Add CSS Stylesheets / JS Files to head or footer

-- I'M STILL WORKING IN THIS PLUGIN SO INSTALL IT AT YOUR ON RISK
 - OJS Add CSS and JS Plugin<br>
-- Version: 1.0
+- Version: 1.1
-- Release date: June 21, 2015
+- Release date: August 08, 2015
 - Author: Andy Mendioroz

 About
 -----
 Once enabled, this plugin for OJS 2.4 provides a form to add new CSS Stylesheets and/or JS files/libraries.
-They will be included just before the closing `</head>` tag.
+They can be included just before the closing `</head>` tag or inside the footer.

 License
 -------